kanya-approve/oracle-talos-example/README.md

 - Because control plane scheduling is enabled, workloads may run on the control plane node.
 - Because the nodes are in a private subnet and no SSH keys are configured, your normal operational path is through the Talos API, the Kubernetes API, and the OCI console, not SSH.
 - Flux bootstrap writes into `flux_repository_path`, and the Sealed Secrets public certificate is committed there as `pub-sealed-secrets.pem`.
+- That Sealed Secrets bootstrap is only the current default.
+You can replace it with an external secret store or another secret-management workflow if that better fits your environment.
 - If you change the image version or extensions later, keep the image build inputs, `talos_image_version`, `talos_extensions`, and the Talos module version in sync.